 304.1.
 As the draw step begins, any abilities that trigger at the beginning of the draw step go on the stack.
-(Draw-step-triggered abilities use the phrase "At the beginning of your draw step" or a similar wording; see rule 404, "Triggered Abilities.")
+(See rule 404, "Triggered Abilities.")
 Then the draw step action-the active player drawing a card-goes on the stack.
 This action is a triggered ability, but it isn't controlled by either player.
 It simply goes on the stack on top of all abilities players control that trigger at the beginning of the draw step.
 Then the active player gets priority, and players may play spells and abilities.